-Fibroblasts or HEK293 cell cultures were first treated with 1 μ M Mitotracker Orange (MTO) for 5 min in their culture media, at 37 °C in 5 % CO2.
-Subsequent immunocytochemistry of the cultures was performed by fixing the cells with 4 % paraformaldehyde in PBS for 20 min, followed by permeabilization by 0.1 % TX-100 (in PBS) for 10 min and several washing steps in between with PBS at room temperature.
-Cultures were treated with 10 % donkey serum overnight at 4 °C followed by bathing in 1 % donkey serum and 1 μ g/ml anti-SUCLA2 (Proteintech Europe Ltd, Manchester, UK, Cat.
-No. #12627-1-AP) or 1 μ g/ml anti-SUCLG2 (Abcam, Cambridge, UK, Cat.
-No. #ab96172) for 1 h at room temperature.
-Cells were subsequently decorated using the appropriate Cy2- or Alexa 488-linked secondary antibody (1:4,000, donkey anti-rabbit, Jackson Immunochemicals Europe Ltd, Cambridgeshire, UK) in the presence of 1 % donkey serum.
+Immunocytochemistry of cell cultures: Immunocytochemistry of the fibroblast or HEK 293 cultures was performed by fixing the cells with 4% paraformaldehyde in PBS for 20 min, followed by permeabilization by 0.1% TX-100 (in PBS) for 10 min and several washing steps in between with PBS.
+Cultures were treated with 10% donkey serum overnight at 4 °C followed by bathing in 1% donkey serum and 1 $\mu$ g/ml anti-SUCLA2 (Proteintech Europe Ltd, Manchester, UK) or 1 $\mu$ g/ml anti-SUCLG2 (Abcam, Cambridge, UK) for 1 hour at room temperature.
+Cells were subsequently decorated by using the appropriate Cy2-linked secondary antibody (1:4,000, donkey anti-rabbit, Jackson Immunochemicals Europe Ltd, Cambridgeshire, UK) in the presence of 1% donkey serum.